-Orbital cellulite is an infection of the tissues of the orbit posterior to the orbital septum that can affect the eyelid, cheeks and eyebrows.
-This infection can be caused by local injuries (insect bites or penetrating eye injuries) or by the spread of contiguous facial infections.
+Orbital cellulitis is an infection of the tissues of the orbit which are located at the back of the orbital septum.
+It can affect the eyelid, cheeks and eyebrows.
+The infection can be caused by local injuries (insect bites or penetrating eye injuries) or by the spread of contiguous facial infections.

-Orbital cellulite is caused by the appearance of adjacent centres of damming infection that can be caused by:
+Orbital cellulitis is caused by the appearance of adjacent centres of fulminant infection that can be caused by:

 - Penetrating eye trauma

 - The bite of an animal or an insect

 - A dermatological infection on the face

 - An infection of the tear duct

 Factors to be taken into account for the detection of this pathology are:

 Redness and swelling of the eyelids (erythema and oedema) together with any of the following symptoms: